thomasread99/linux_pam_nfc/CONTRIBUTING.md

 - Put references to everything in the header files

 # Where can I ask for help
 Anywhere!
-Get in touch with the community, or feel free to email me at thomas@readcode.co.uk, and I will respond as fast as I can!
+Get in touch with the community via the discussions, or feel free to get in touch with me directly, and I will respond as fast as I can!